-White-nose syndrome (WNS) is an infectious disease associated with a recently identified fungus (Pseudogymnoascus destructans) responsible for unprecedented levels of mortality among hibernating bats in North America.
-WNS is named for the white fungal growth that invades the skin tissue on the muzzle, wings and ears of cave-dwelling bats during winter hibernation.
-The disease was first noted in New York in 2006 and has since spread unchecked to 33 states and seven Canadian provinces.
+White-nose syndrome (WNS) is an infectious disease associated with a fungus (Pseudogymnoascus destructans) responsible for unprecedented levels of mortality among hibernating bats in North America.
+WNS is named for the white fungal growth on the skin of the muzzle, wings and ears of cave-dwelling bats during winter hibernation.
+The disease was first noted in New York in 2006 and has since spread to 33 states and seven Canadian provinces.
 The fungus that causes WNS has been found in three additional states.
-Twelve different bat species, including three federally endangered and one threatened, have been affected by WNS or exposed to the fungus.
-The disease has caused the death of an estimated 5.7–6.7 million bats across eastern North America with estimates of mortality often exceeding 90 percent in caves that have experienced multiple years of infection.
+Twelve different bat species, including two federally endangered and one threatened, have been affected by WNS.
+The disease has caused the death of an estimated 5.7–6.7 million bats across eastern North America with estimates of mortality often exceeding 90% in caves that have experienced multiple years of infection.

 Progression of WNS in Indiana

 - WNS was first detected in Indiana in January 2011 during routine winter hibernacula surveys conducted by Division of Fish & Wildlife bat biologists.

 - By the end of that first winter, the disease had been found in six caves in Crawford, Monroe and Washington counties.

 - During the following winter, bats exhibiting sign of WNS infection were observed in or reported from 20 additional caves that included six new counties (Greene, Harrison, Jefferson, Lawrence, Martin and Orange).

 - Disease surveillance during the 2012-13 winter resulted in WNS detection from nine more caves that included one new county (Jennings).

 - Two caves and one new county (Vermillion) were added from WNS surveillance during the 2013-14 winter.